me2resh/me2resh/README.md

 # Who am I?

-I am an Egyptian engineer working in London who loves architecting and building systems that solves problems.
+I am an Egyptian engineer working in London & loves architecting and building systems that solves problems.

 I work as a principal software engineer in a healthtech company, and love topics like: